leonardoLavagna/leonardoLavagna/README.md

 <details>
   <summary>Computer Vision (2)</summary>

-  1. 👀 **Experiments with the library Cv2**
+  1. 👀 **Experiments with images**

-     Some computer vision experiments with the library python cv2.
+     Some computer vision experiments using the python library cv2 and some matrix completion techniques.
      * GitHub Repository of the project: https://github.com/leonardoLavagna/Computer-Vision

   2. 🕵️ **Image identification via filtering and color hisotgrams**